 CULINARY PRACTICUM 1...incorporates fundamental theories and techniques learned during the first semester in a restaurant setting.
 Safety, sanitation and cost control concepts are applied.
 Activities may include day, evening, and weekend requirements.
-CONDITION: 103161 Culinary Arts or 313161 Culinary Tech Diploma or 101091 Hotel/ Hospitality Management program requirements met
+CONDITION: 103161Culinary Arts or 313161 or Culinary Technical Diploma or 101092 Hospitality Management program requirements met.